 MY CREATIVE PROCESS: I find the main kernel of my inspiration summed up by Dostoevsky: “Everyone has some reminiscences which he would not tell to everyone, but only his friends…there are still others which a man is even afraid to tell himself…” that's the story I want to tell.
-Each time I enter into the world of the play to tell the story, I must make a decision.
+Each time I enter into the world of a script, I must make a decision.
 At first I see the most obvious journey the characters go on, what they do to and want from one another.
-Then I try to push myself into the uncomfortable place, the hidden nerve where I’m afraid to go, or even excited to go.
+Then I push myself into the uncomfortable place, the hidden nerve where I’m afraid to go, and perhaps excited to go.
 I invite my actors into that more private world of the play.
 In this way, the journey and the outcome are exciting for all of us.
 I look for the anguish in the play and the silent longing.
-Despite the horrors that characters may inflict upon one another, I’m listening underneath the text for that longing.
-I listen for what screams inside, not just in the characters but the play as a whole, and I direct from that place.
-This is how I connect to all material.
-Finding and expressing that journey is what inspires all my directorial choices.
+Despite the horrors that characters may inflict upon each other, I’m listening underneath the text for that longing, for what screams inside them and the script as a whole, and I direct from that place.
+Discovering and expressing that journey is what inspires all my directorial choices.

 My process is informed by Joan Littlewood, whose methods of improvisation and ensemble were used in rehearsals to create piercingly truthful theatre.

-UPCOMING PROJECTS: I am really excited about Miracles Lost & Found a multimedia production I’m directing, starring the extraordinary Marla Mase, based on her awesome, edgy new album of the same name that has just been released by True Groove Records.
+UPCOMING PROJECTS: The Rock & Roll Rumination: Miracles Lost & Found will have another production at White Eagle Hall in January, 2019 in Jersey City starring the extraordinary Marla Mase, based on her awesome album produced by True Groove.
 The work is a mix of spoken word, funk, r&b, punk, soul, classic rock-n-roll, infused with GLOBAL SOUL.
 It will include song, dance, drama, film and a wild, crazy ensemble.
-I’m over the moon about it!
-It will perform sometime in F 2017 in Manhattan.
-(CLICK FOR MORE INFO)